The Whirling Log Symbol: Rediscovering its Roots in Native American Art and Jewelry

 The Whirling Log symbol itself represents two crossed logs with Yeis (Navajo Healing Spirits) standing on the four ends of the logs.
 (Photo on Left: a 1930s Navajo Sandpainting Rug with the Whirling Log Design, showing the crossed logs and Yeis).
 The design suggests movement, with the logs spinning in a circle.
 This symbol is often the central design for Navajo Sandpaintings that are created during healing ceremonies by Navajo medicine men.
 The patient sits in the center of the hogan (the traditional Navajo eight-sided home).
 The whirling log design would be created, with sand made from crushed rocks and minerals, on the floor of the hogan, with the patient seated at the center.
 The design is meant to "whirl" the sickness out of the patient.
 Versions of these sacred sandpainting designs eventually appeared in early Navajo art, including weavings and baskets.

 In the early 20th century, traders encouraged Native American artists to incorporate the symbol into their crafts.
+The symbol can be seen in jewelry, baskets, weavings, and pottery.
 The US Army 45th Infantry Division, an all-Native American division, also used the symbol.
-However, the symbol lost popularity in the 1930s due to its associations with Nazi Germany.
-In 1940, community leaders from several Native American tribes, with some government encouragement, pledged to discontinue using the symbol.
+They used a red diamond with a yellow swastika as their symbol, paying tribute to the large Native American population in the southwestern United States.

-Despite the external objections to its use, some Native American groups have continued to employ the symbol, both in reference to its original meaning and as a memorial to the 45th Division.
+Despite the external objections to its use, some Native American groups continued to employ the symbol, both in reference to its original spiritual meaning and as a memorial to the 45th Division.
 The symbol was even used on state road signs in Arizona from the 1920s until the 1940s.

 Ty ff